We Make Promises to Our Clients, That Other Law Firms Will Not.

 • Driving under the influence of drugs or alcohol

-• Drowsy driving or falling asleep while driving
+• Drowsy driving or falling asleep

 • Reckless driving